engineering-collaboration/book/docs/book/anatomy-of-a-code-change/cicd.md

 - Running the staged application and the current production application side-by-side with current production data.
 - A beta program of power users that subscribe to so-called *nightly builds*

-> Remember the **Change fail rate** of the motivational chapter?
+!!! note
->
+    Remember the **Change fail rate** of the motivational chapter?

-> We Expect our change rate to rise while working on our CD.
+    We Expect our change rate to rise while working on our CD.
 As our company is transitioning to new workflows and tool-sets legacy code will have to be transitioned to work in a new environment.
 While other metrics may see immediate minor improvement the change rate may initially rise.

-# Continuous Delivery
+## Continuous Delivery

 Continuous Delivery (CD) is an extension of continuous deployment.
 It describes the automation process of delivering the tried and tested package from a testing environment to production.